-- 1. Pediatric members with IgG < 400 mg/dL and has one of the following: - a.
-2 or more bacterial infections in a 1-year period despite antibiotic chemoprophylaxis with TMP-SMZ or another active agent, or - Received 2 doses or measles vaccine and lives in a region with a high prevalence or measles, or - c.
+- 1. Pediatric members with IgG < 400 mg/dL and one of the following: - a.
+2 or more bacterial infections in a 1-year period despite antibiotic chemoprophylaxis with TMP-SMZ or another active agent, or - b.
+Received 2 doses of measles vaccine and lives in a region with a high prevalence or measles, or - c.
 HIV-associated thrombocytopenia despite anti-retroviral therapy, or - d.
 Chronic bronchiectasis that is suboptimally responsive to antimicrobial and pulmonary therapy, or - e.
-T4 cell count \geq 200/mm3 - Adult members with significant bleeding, platelet count < 20,000/mcL, and failure of RhIG in Rhpositive patients
+T4 cell count ≥ 200/mm3 - 2.
+Adult members with significant bleeding, platelet count < 20,000/mcL, and failure of RhIG in Rh-positive patients